Congo (novel): Adaptations

 Crichton wanted to produce a modern-day version of King Solomon's Mines.
 He pitched the idea to 20th Century Fox who bought the film rights before the story had even been written.
 This rapid development resulted in Crichton suffering writer's block, which he treated by spending time in an isolation tank.
 Crichton received a $1.5 million advance for the novel, screenplay and as a directing fee.
 He had never worked that way before, usually writing the book then selling it.
 He eventually managed to finish the book and it became a best seller.
 Crichton started writing the screenplay in 1981 after completing the film Looker.
 He had enjoyed working with Sean Connery on The Great Train Robbery and wrote Congo hoping to make the film version with Connery in the lead and Crichton to direct.
 In 1987 he was still hoping to make the film with Connery and Crichton himself directing but this did not happen.
-Despite not taking part in the eventual 1995 Congo film, Connery did go on to play Allan Quatermain - the character who provided the inspiration for Munro - in The League of Extraordinary Gentlemen.
+Connery did go on to play Allan Quatermain - the character who provided the inspiration for Munro - in The League of Extraordinary Gentlemen.

 In 1995, a film version of Congo was released, directed by Frank Marshall and starring Laura Linney, Dylan Walsh, Ernie Hudson, Tim Curry, Grant Heslov, Joe Don Baker, and Shayna Fox as the voice of Amy.
-The version received negative reviews from critics, and was nominated for several Golden Raspberry Awards including Worst Picture.
-Despite this, the film had a successful box office performance, grossing $152 million worldwide.
+It received negative reviews from critics, and was nominated for several Golden Raspberry Awards including Worst Picture.

-In 1984 Telarium released a graphic adventure based on Congo.
+In 1984, Telarium released a graphic adventure video game based on Congo.
 Because Crichton had sold all adaptation rights to the novel, he set the game—named Amazon—in South America, and Amy the gorilla became Paco the parrot.